brand0nM/School-District-Analysis/README.md

 ## Results

 ---
+## Analysis
-Replacing 9th grade math and reading score with N/A values from Thomas High School; this is because the results were recorded incorrectly and we must first remove those data points. <br / >
+Replace 9th grade math and reading score with N/A values from Thomas High School; this is because the results were recorded incorrectly and we must first remove those data points. <br />
 <img width="672" alt="1) Remove, 9th grade, format" src="https://user-images.githubusercontent.com/79609464/161644425-86fa688b-9700-47eb-99cc-b0a6ed277044.png">

 Now we are going to merge the schools and students data frame; this will allow us to access the students data frame and each schools Id, district size and budget. <br />